 This is a very. very good home-use treadmill that not only does what it says on the tin but also offers up something new that works really well.
 Its sleek , modern look and overall size makes it a very good choice for most runners and most homes.
 It’s is also covered by Reebok’s Lifetime frame, 10 year motor and 2 year on-site parts and labour warranty for peace of mind.

 The Jet 200 really is a refreshing treadmill.
 It offers something genuinely new and interesting in the form of air cushioning which, most importantly, works well and delivers a very comfortable run.
 It's got plenty of programmes to keep you challenged and entertained and without doubt, this model is a good buy.
-But, an extra £80 will buy you a larger motor, wider running deck and steeper incline in the form of the Proform 505 CST which also boasts the option of interaction training via iFit (subscription needed).
-It's not often we encourage spending more, but in this instance we'd say it's worth the extra.
+But, just a little more will buy you a larger motor, wider running deck and steeper incline in the form of the Proform 505 CST which also boasts the option of interaction training via iFit (subscription needed).
+It's not often we encourage spending more, but in this instance, we'd say it's worth the extra.

 Reebok Jet 200 Specifications